Joe Profaci: First Colombo war

-In contrast to Profaci's generosity to his relatives and the church, many of his men considered him miserly and mean with money.
+In contrast to Profaci's generosity to his relatives and the church, many of his men considered him miserly and stingy with money.
 One reason for their rancor was that Profaci required each family member to pay him a $25 a month tithe, an old Sicilian gang custom.
 The money, which amounted to approximately $50,000 a month, was meant to support the families of mobsters in prison.
 However, most of this money stayed with Profaci.
 In addition, Profaci did not tolerate any dissent from his policies, and people who expressed discontent were murdered.

 On February 27, 1961, the Gallos, led by Joe Gallo, kidnapped four of Profaci's top men: underboss Magliocco, Frank Profaci (Joe Profaci's brother), capo Salvatore Musacchia and soldier John Scimone.
 Profaci himself eluded capture and flew to sanctuary in Florida.
 While holding the hostages, Larry and Albert Gallo sent Joe Gallo to California.
 The Gallos demanded a more favorable financial scheme for the hostages' release.
 Gallo wanted to kill one hostage and demand $100,000 before negotiations, but his brother Larry overruled him.
 After a few weeks of negotiation, Profaci made a deal with the Gallos.
 Profaci's consigliere Charles "the Sidge" LoCicero negotiated with the Gallos and all the hostages were released peacefully.
 However, Profaci had no intention of honoring this peace agreement.
 On August 20, 1961, Joseph Profaci ordered the murder of Gallo members Joseph "Joe Jelly" Gioielli and Larry Gallo.
 Gunmen allegedly murdered Gioielli after inviting him to go fishing.
 Larry Gallo survived a strangulation attempt in the Sahara club of East Flatbush by Carmine Persico and Salvatore "Sally" D'Ambrosio after a police officer intervened.
-The Gallo brothers had been previously aligned with Persico against Profaci and his loyalists; The Gallos then began calling Persico "The Snake" after he had betrayed them. the war continued on resulting in nine murders and three disappearances.
+The Gallo brothers had been previously aligned with Persico against Profaci and his loyalists; The Gallos then began calling Persico "The Snake" after he had betrayed them.
+The war continued on resulting in nine murders and three disappearances.
 With the start of the gang war, the Gallo crew retreated to the Dormitory.